 For The Walt Disney Company (NYSE:DIS), the stock had sold off from the low $120s to the high $90s and took advantage of this sell-off via a secured put with a strike price of $100.
 Disney propelled higher and broke through the strike price to the mid $100s.
 At this point the contract was near worthless and I decided to buy-to-close the contract at $1.08 to capture ~90% of the contract value.
 Net realized gain was $818 or a yield or 8.2% ($8.18/$10,000 leveraged or earmarked to potentially purchase the shares).
 This gain was realized over the course of roughly 7 weeks utilizing cash on hand and never owning the underlying shares of Disney.

 Disclosure: The author currently holds shares of DIS and TGT the author is long DIS and TGT.
-The author has other secured put contracts that are currently open.
 The author has no business relationship with any companies mentioned in this article.
-He is not a professional financial advisor or tax professional.
-This article reflects his own opinions.
 This article is not intended to be a recommendation to buy or sell any stock or ETF mentioned.
-Kiedrowski is an individual investor who analyzes investment strategies and disseminates analyses.
-Kiedrowski encourages all investors to conduct their own research and due diligence prior to investing.
-Please feel free to comment and provide feedback, the author values all responses.